 Square’s Online Store app is a simple, beginner-friendly solution that won’t break the bank.
 If you’re in a country where Square is actively operating, you’re set.
 I wouldn’t recommend it for anyone who wants to extensively customize their own site, however, or for anyone who needs a more established and feature-loaded e-commerce solution – in these situations, Wix would be a stronger option.

-Well, It’s Certainly a Store Builder, but Not Much More
+It’s a Store Builder, but Not Much More

 Square is a payment processor company that lets your business take payments from credit cards.
 Incidentally, that company has made the imaginatively-named “Online Store” app, which is a very simple and highly-focused site builder that lets you create one thing: an online store.